howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 All you do here is retrieve the new link from the subscription data (` subscriptionData.Link.node`), merge it into the existing list of links and return the result of this operation.

 Awesome, that's it!
 You can test your implementation by opening two browser windows.
 In the first window, you have your application running on `http://localhost:4200/`.
 The second window you use to open a Playground and send a `createLink` mutation.
-When you're sending the mutation, you'll see the app update in realtime! ⚡️
+When you're sending the mutation, you'll see the app update in real-time! ⚡️

-**/!\ Actually, there are a bug that blocks the UI update.
-Indeed, if a subscription event comes, the store is updated, the observable emits, but the change detection is not run.
-The issue is tracked [here](https://github.com/apollographql/apollo-angular/issues/320) /!\**

 ### Subscribing to new Votes

-Next you'll subscribe to new votes that are emitted by other users as well so that the latest vote count is always visible in the app.
+Next, you'll subscribe to new votes that are emitted by other users as well so that the latest vote count is always visible in the app.

 First, you need to add another subscription to `src/app/graphql.ts`: